Click here to send

-The upgraded refinery has significantly boosted the Group’s competitiveness, as it increased the yield of middle distillates and maximizing diesel (ULSD) production, by consuming high-sulfur crude oil.
-The refinery boasts a Nelson Complexity Index (NCI) of 12 and a Solomon Complexity Index of 14.
+The upgraded refinery has significantly boosted the Group’s competitiveness, as it increased the yield of middle distillates through maximising processing of high-sulphur crude oil for the production of diesel (ULSD).
+The refinery has a Nelson Complexity Index (NCI) of 12 and a Solomon Complexity Index of 14.

 The refinery has an increased flexibility in terms of crude oil supply, as it can process 100% high-sulfur crude oil, heavy crude oil products and semi-finished products in the hydrocracker complexes.

 The Thessaloniki refinery is of a hydroskimming type and has a 1.4 m. m3 storage capacity.
-It is the only refinery in Northern Greece, having capability of supplying both the domestic market and the neighboring countries in Southeast Europe.
+It is the only refinery in Northern Greece, with capability of supplying both the domestic market and the neighboring countries in Southeast Europe.

-The refinery’s upgrade was successfully completed in 2011 and consisted of into three main projects: (a) distillation units renovation, (b) storage capacity increase for better flexibility in crude oil supply, and (c) a new Continuous Catalytic Reformer (CCR, 15,000 bbl/d) as well as a desulfurization unit for maximizing gasoline and diesel production.
+The refinery’s upgrade was successfully completed in 2011 and consisted of into three main projects: (a) distillation units revamping, (b) storage capacity increase for better flexibility in crude oil supply, and (c) a new Continuous Catalytic Reformer (CCR, 15,000 bbl/d) as well as a desulfurization unit for maximizing gasoline and diesel production.

 It is connected to the Group’s facilities in Skopje through a pipeline.

 The new Continuous Catalytic Reformer Unit (CCR) enables the refinery to process additional naphtha from the Elefsina refinery, on top of own naphtha production, maximising the system refining margins.

-Moreover, its energy efficiency was improved following refinery targeted interventions works on piping and steam traps during the maintenance.
+Moreover, its energy efficiency was improved following refinery targeted interventions works on piping and steam traps.

 In 1999, the Group acquired the OKTA facilities in Skopje through its subsidiary, EL.P.ET.
 BALKANIKI.

 OKTA is connected to the Thessaloniki refinery through a pipeline for the transportation of high added value products.
 Its location offers a significant competitive advantage in terms of the distribution of products into the local market, through marketing companies, and exports to neighboring countries in the Balkans.